 The concept of culture as a site of contestation is something engrained in my family’s history.
 My parents grew up under communism, and my grandfather lived through World War II.
 He faced immense hardship and, through sheer resilience, he became a respected figure in our village, the mayor.
 But that history of struggle doesn’t disappear within one generation.
 It tends to linger, and in Poland, you can still feel it in the way people guard their independence.
 After enduring so much to preserve their sovereignty, there is a natural resistance to change, and like in any society, political corruption and disillusionment continue to exist.

-All of this has shaped my understanding of culture not as something fixed, but as something constantly negotiated.
-It’s why I find intercultural praxis so powerful because it pushes us to think critically about identity, power, and history while emphasizing empathy.
-My curiosity about the lives and landscapes of other communities stems from this understanding and living within the dominant culture in the U.S., I feel a responsibility to learn from others and to challenge narrow definitions of what it means to be human.
+All of these factors have informed my understanding of culture as something dynamic and constantly negotiated.
+The curiosity and desire to build cross cultural connections is why I find intercultural praxis so powerful because it pushes us to think critically about identity, power, and history while emphasizing empathy.
+My conversations about the lives and landscapes of other communities stems from the desire to understanding, and while living within the dominant culture in the U.S., I feel a responsibility to learn from others and to challenge the narrow definitions of what it means to be human.
 All while remembering that there is no single, universal way of being.

 April 12, 2025

-Since writing the reflection above, the political climate in Poland, Europe, and the United States has shifted dramatically, and is marked by a surge in right-wing nationalism and increasingly exclusionary ideologies.
+Since writing the reflection above, the political climate in Poland, Europe, and the United States has shifted dramatically, and they are marked with a surge in right-wing nationalism and increasingly exclusionary ideologies.
 Culture is now often framed as a rigid, singular identity, and as something you either belong to or you don’t.
 This perspective leaves little room for hybridity, dual belonging, or the lived realities of immigrant communities.

 All of this raises urgent questions about the future.
 What does it mean to “protect” a culture and at what cost?
 Efforts to preserve a so-called cultural purity are, at their core, rooted in racism and xenophobia.
 The world is changing.
 Demographics are shifting.
 Whether through conflict, climate, or economic instability, people will continue to migrate, and cultures will continue to move and blend.
 Therefore, clinging to these exclusionary values in the name of preserving national identity diminished the true meaning of culture, which is dynamic and fluid.
 In my opinion, if societies refuse to adapt and to welcome those who are different, they risk being left behind.
 They will allow their fear to prohibit them from evolving and strengthening their values because the future belongs to those willing to embrace diversity, reimagine belonging, and understand that humanity and cultures cannot be confined to rigid quotas.